Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Quasilinear wave and Klein-Gordon equations on the static model of de Sitter space

 \begin{rmk} One could, for instance, choose the metrics $g_k$ such that at every point $p\in M$, the linear space $\Sym^2\Tb_p M$ is spanned by the $g_k(p)$, and in a similar manner the b-vector fields $X_{jk}$. \end{rmk}

 \begin{rmk} The point of the last part of the theorem is that even though a priori the radius of the ball which is the set of $f\in\Hb^{s'-1,\alpha}(\Omega)^{\bullet,-}$ for which one has solvability in $\cX^{s',\alpha}$ according to Theorem~\ref{ThmAppWaveExistence} could shrink to $0$ as $s'\to\infty$, this does not happen in the setting of Theorem~\ref{ThmAppWavePoly}.
-We use a straightforward approach to proving this by differentiating the PDE; a somewhat more robust way could be to use Nash-Moser iteration, see e.g.\ \cite{SaintRaymondNashMoser}, which however would require a more careful analysis of all estimates in Sections~\ref{SecCalculus}--\ref{SecGlobalForSecond}, as indicated, for instance, in Remark~\ref{RmkNoMoser}. \end{rmk}
+We use a straightforward approach to proving this by differentiating the PDE; a somewhat more robust way could be to use Nash-Moser iteration, see e.g.\ \cite{SaintRaymondNashMoser}, which however would require a more careful analysis of all estimates in \S\S\ref{SecCalculus}--\ref{SecGlobalForSecond}, as indicated, for instance, in Remark~\ref{RmkNoMoser}.\footnote{Recently, this analysis has been done by Vasy and the author \cite{HintzVasyQuasilinearKdS} and was used there to study nonlinear waves on asymptotically Kerr-de Sitter spaces.} \end{rmk}

+\begin{rmk} If $f$ has more decay, say $f\in\Hb^{\infty,\infty}$, it is relatively straightforward to show that the solution $u$ in fact has an asymptotic expansion to any fixed order, assuming $f$ is small in an appropriate space.
+Indeed, for such a statement, one only needs to replace the spaces $\cX^{s,\alpha}$ by similar spaces which now encode more precise partial asymptotic expansions, as in \cite[\S{2.3}]{HintzVasySemilinear}, and prove the persistence of such spaces under taking reciprocals, compositions with smooth functions etc. \end{rmk}

-For the proof, we need one more definition: \begin{definition} (Cf. \cite[Definition~1.1]{BealsReedMicroNonsmooth}.)
+For the proof, we need one more definition: \begin{definition} (Cf.\ \cite[Definition~1.1]{BealsReedMicroNonsmooth}.)
 For $s'>s$, $\alpha\in\R$ and $\Gamma\subset\Sb^*M$, let

 \end{definition}